 to the examination.
 If they lack capacity, you should seek their parent’s consent.
 Remember to document this.

 If the patient is an adult and lacks capacity, first document your capacity assessment which determines they capacity to consent to care and treatment.
-Then make a Best Interests decision before going ahead, in line with the Mental Capacity Act.
+Then make a Best Interests decision in line with the Mental Capacity Act, before going ahead.
 This should involve family members and carers where available and again be properly documented.

 Give the patient privacy to undress and dress and keep them covered as much